Captain America: Brave New World Parent Guide

 Parent Movie Review

 With Steve Rogers well and truly retired, Captain America’s shield has passed to Sam Wilson (Anthony Mackie), who is facing problems his predecessor could only imagine.
-A global war is threatening to erupt over the incredible technology within the Celestial Tiamut (see Eternals), with America’s controversial new president, former general Thaddeus Ross (Harrison Ford), trying to arrange a multi-party treaty to see that the technology is used for the benefit of all.
-Sam is skeptical of Ross but wants to give him a chance.
-An attempted assassination soon puts them at odds: One of the assassins is Sam’s old friend and mentor, Isaiah Bradley (Carl Lumbly).
-In trying to prove his friend’s innocence, the new Captain America finds himself neck deep in a mire of corruption, treachery, and vengeance which threatens to destroy everything he has fought to save.
+A global war is threatening to erupt over the incredible technology within the Celestial Tiamut (see Eternals).
+America’s controversial new president, former general Thaddeus Ross (Harrison Ford), is trying to arrange a multi-party treaty to ensure that the technology is used for the benefit of all.

-Being yet another superhero film, you should also have a pretty good idea of what to expect as far as violence goes.
+Being as this is yet another superhero film, you should also have a pretty good idea of what to expect as far as violence goes.
 Lots of people get beat up, some quite dramatically, and a whole bunch of innocent civilians get presumably killed just off screen while the protagonists dismantle as much civic infrastructure as possible in a big fight.
 There are also a whole lot of stabbings in this one for some reason, as well as a dramatic murder-suicide.
 No sexual content, no drug use, brief social drinking, and just over a dozen scatological profanities.
 Meet the new boss, same as the old boss.
 I wonder how much longer studios will be willing to spend this kind of money for results this underwhelming.

 Directed by Julius Onah.
 Starring Anthony Mackie, Harrison Ford, Liv Tyler.
 Running time: 118 minutes.
 Theatrical release February 14, 2025.
-Updated
+Updated February 16, 2025

 Watch the trailer for Captain America: Brave New World